 So what makes a design trustworthy?
-Over a month, I asked a group of participants from the UK and Australia to discuss examples of real-world visual messages on climate change.
+Over a month, I asked a group of participants from the UK and Australia to discuss examples of real-world visual messages on.
 These participants were chosen based on their relatively good exposure to media, and stated a range of attitudes towards climate change.
 I showed them a selection of climate change visuals and focused on how they interpreted its meaning.
 Emotion was one of the conditions viewers used to judge the visuals.

 Fear and disgust campaigns are typically thought to obstruct communication of more complex issues, prompting viewers to turn away and avoid the message.
 But this study highlighted that viewers have come to expect a level of emotion in climate change messages, using it to signify a more grassroots-based message than a corporate one.

 Another way the viewers judged the message was through the visual identity, or logo.

 Where a logo was visible, the ability to judge trustworthiness was simple.
 Where there was no logo, or a logo they had not seen before, several viewers moved directly to a position of distrust.